Skip to main content

 Dr. Lawrence Sweet integrates multimodal neuroimaging and neuropsychological assessments to examine brain-behavior relationships in clinical and at-risk populations (e.g., addictions, cardiovascular disease, early life adversity, aging).
 The Clinical Neuroscience Laboratory (CNS Lab) specializes in experimental design, and data acquisition, analyses, and interpretation for studies that employ functional magnetic resonance imaging, structural morphometry, and white matter lesion quantification.
 The CNS Lab is responsible for data analyses and consultation for several local and multi-site NIH-funded research studies.

-Laboratory: Clinical Neuroscience Laboratory
+Clinical Neuroscience Laboratory (CNS-Lab)

 Affiliated Neuroscience Faculty